-This project contains tooling for dealing with IBM Domino NSF on-disk-project representations in Maven and Eclipse.
+This project contains tooling for dealing with HCL Domino NSF on-disk-project representations in Maven and Eclipse.

 There are three main components: a Maven plugin, a set of Domino OSGi plugins, and a set of Eclipse plugins.
 In tandem, they provide several features: